300432 Welfare States, Kinship and Community: Global Approaches to Supporting Families (S) (SoSe 2026)

 Module Course Requirements

-30-M24 Specialization Module Labour, the Economy, Social Policy I Fachmodul Arbeit, Wirtschaft, Sozialpolitik I Seminar 1 Study requirement
+30-M24 Specialisation Module Labour, the Economy, Social Policy I Fachmodul Arbeit, Wirtschaft, Sozialpolitik I Seminar 1 Study requirement

 Student information